yinacobian/modELISA-S/README.md

 ## Plates setup

-This modular design allows to test several antigens in a single plate
+This modular design allows to test several antigens in a single plate.

+A1:A4 Blank
+A5:A8 Standard curve, replicate 1
+A9:A12 Standard curve, replicate 2

 ![plates!](plate-setup.png)